 Probiotics for serious disease

-In a 2016 UCLA study, Lactobacillus johnsonii 456 proved to reduce gene damage and greatly reduce inflammation in mice.
-Much research confirms that inflammation plays a major role in the development of cancer, heart disease, and autoimmune diseases.
-Therefore, the UCLA finding is intriguing.
+In a 2016 UCLA study, Lactobacillus johnsonii 456 reduced gene damage and greatly reduced inflammation in mice.
+Inflammation plays a major role in the development of cancer, heart disease, and autoimmune diseases.
+But how does probiotics do this?

-The probiotic bacteria given to mice stimulated them to produce certain metabolites known to prevent cancer.
-For example lymphoma that originates in the immune system, slowed down considerably in mice fed with probiotic bacteria.
+The probiotic bacteria produce certain metabolites known to prevent cancer.
+For example lymphoma that originates in the immune system, slowed down considerably when fed probiotic bacteria.
 The mice also lived longer, had less DNA damage, lower inflammation, and an improved metabolism.
-The researchers stated: “Remarkably, our findings suggest that composition of the gut microbiota influences and alters central carbon metabolism in a genotype-independent manner.”
+The researchers called this “remarkable.”

-The researchers continued: “Together, these findings lend credence to the notion that manipulating microbial composition could be used as an effective strategy to prevent or alleviate cancer susceptibility.
-In the future, it is our hope that the use of probiotics would be a potential chemopreventive for normal humans, while the same type of microbiota would decrease tumour incidence in cancer susceptible populations.”
+The researchers stated: “Together, these findings lend credence to the notion that manipulating microbial composition could be used as an effective strategy to prevent or alleviate cancer susceptibility.”

-This research indicates that in the future it might be possible to use probiotics more effectively to prevent serious disease.
+It might be possible to use probiotics effectively to prevent serious disease.
 How?

-- A high-quality probiotic supplement with a wide range of bacteria.
+- Get a probiotic supplement with a wide range of bacteria.

-- Adding prebiotics (fibre) stimulate the growth of gut bacteria.
+- Add prebiotics (fiber) that stimulates growth of gut bacteria.